nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 ### FHIR implementations ###

 The Health Level Seven (HL7&reg;) International standards body maintains a list of open source FHIR implementations on its [Wiki](http://wiki.hl7.org/index.php?title=Open_Source_FHIR_implementations).
 Currently five FHIR server implementations and a number of client libraries are available as open source software.
-These are written in a variety of popular programming languages, such as Java, C#.NET, JavaScript and Python).
+These are written in a variety of popular programming languages, such as Java, C#.NET, JavaScript and Python.

 {% include tip.html content="NHS Digital strongly recommends that software vendors use (and contribute back to) an existing open source FHIR library to both help accelerate development and to grow/mature the open source FHIR ecosystem." %}